lapumb-spindance/machine-control-os/README.md

 The `.envrc` file also sources a `.userenv` file if one is available.
 This file is ignored by git, so you can add any custom environment variables or overwrite any existing environment variables you see fit.
 For an example `.userenv` file, see the [example](.userenv.example) file.

+Two particularly useful environment variables suggested to `export` in the `.userenv` file are `NETWORK_SSID` and `NETWORK_PASSWORD`.
+These variables are used to configure `wpa_supplicant` on the image so the Raspberry Pi automatically connects to your network upon boot.

 ### The `bitbake` Command

 This repository is setup in a way that makes it simple for multiple developers to contribute to the same project.
 In order to achieve this, several custom environment variables have to be sent to `bitbake` to map dynamic paths correctly.
 Because of this, using the raw `bitbake` command **will not work**.
 Instead, utilize the `execute_bitbake.sh` script to properly source the environment variables and execute `bitbake`: